cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

-Here at last is where the magic happens, in the **`cloud init`** script text box.
+Here at last is where the magic happens, in the **`Custom data`** script text box.
-The little script you copy from the Littlest Jupyter instructions to this box will run once your VM is operational.
+The script you copy from the Littlest Jupyter instructions to this box (and be sure to modify the admin username to be the one you entered on the Basics tab) will start to run once your VM is operational.
 This will install the Jupyter Hub on your VM; but be warned it takes about ten minutes.
-Once this is done you can use the ip address of the VM to connect through your browser.

 <BR><BR>